jboulanger/dna-movement-sufolobus/README.md

 ### Using a notebook
 - 0_Example.ipynb: run an example on a synthetic dataset
 - 1_List_files.ipynb: list files and store the list into filelist.csv.
-- 2_Process.ipynb: measure motion in TIF files and save results in a h5 files.
+- 2_Process.ipynb: segment and measure the DNA motion in cells.
-- 3_Visualization.ipynb: visualize the results saved in the h5 files.
+- 3_Visualization.ipynb: visualize the results saved in the results files.

 ### Using the command line
 - List all files at the `ROOTDIR` folder in the `Crop` subfolders.